Published on June 2019

 Reading time: 8 minutes

-Whether the mistakes in planning and implementation are the unfortunate result of adopting a generic approach to design, of making wrong assumptions on the key target metrics or simply are the outcome of an inaccurate space utilisation study, the repercussions can be long lasting and difficult to fix.
+Whether the mistakes in planning and implementation are the unfortunate result of adopting a generic approach to design or making inaccurate assumptions on the key target metrics, the repercussions can be long lasting and difficult to fix.

 1. Getting your desk sharing ratios wrong

 Getting the desk sharing ratio wrong is perhaps the biggest agile space planning mistake that can lead to a failure of the entire agile work program.
 No matter how sleek that new activity based design and furniture may look, it won’t help conceal the invariably disappointing outcomes of:

 - Misjudged sharing ratios like overcrowding and hence, a steep loss in productivity; or

 - The sight of way too many underused desks not translating into desired savings or positive ROI impact.

 According to a 2018 study by a group of Australian academics, spending too much time trying to find a desk or a failure to find one, rate as a top reason for dissatisfaction with the agile environment.
 This mistake is common and can be avoided by taking advantage of multiple utilisation data sets to guide and validate your assumptions.